sbaskaraaji/Network-Configuration-Management-Using-Ansible/README.md

 * CloudStack
 * Ansible

 That would be built as an environment, Ansible will act as a control node.
 The goal of this project is to complete network configuration L2, L3, and a little bit of VXLAN, on IOS Routers and Virtual Switches that will act as a managed node, using Ansible Playbook.
-This design topology idea has some reference to leaf and spine design, hope this can increase availability.
+This design topology idea has some reference from leaf and spine design, hope this can increase availability.